19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting.md

 ## Casting Movement and Noise
 Spellcasting requires ***two free hands*** for complex hand movements.
 You must speak an otherworldly incantation whose sound booms with arcane energy unless otherwise noted.
 ## Spell Range
 [Spells](Spells.md) that shoot projectiles at a target do not require a separate [Ranged Attack](../Game%20Procedures/Ranged%20Attack.md), that is part of what [The Spellcasting Roll](Spellcasting.md#The%20Spellcasting%20Roll) is doing.
-You must be able to see (or touch) the target of your spell.
+You must be able to clearly see the target of your spell.

 Touch spells can only be cast on creatures whom you could make a [Melee Attack](../Game%20Procedures/Melee%20Attack.md) against.